shirleyzzr1/Docker_OT2/README.md

 ## Configuation Instructions/Setup Notes

-- The host computer master/scheduler terminal must be on the same network, verified by successfull pinging.
+- The host computer master/scheduler terminal must be on the same network, verified by successfully pinging.

 ## Runtime Instructions